SarahSquyres/note-taker/README.md

 Note Taker helps users keep track of their busy schedules.
 With Note Taker, users can easily make, save, and delete notes!

 ## Dependencies
+Run the following commands in CLI to install dependencies:

 Express
 ```bash
 npm install express